andrewvanbeek-okta/omniauth-oktaoauth/README.md

 # omniauth-oktaoauth OmniAuth Okta OAuth2 Strategy

-This gem continues the great work done by Danandrews in [`omniauth-okta`](https://github.com/dandrews/omniauth-okta).
+This gem continued the great work done by Danandrews in [`omniauth-okta`](https://github.com/dandrews/omniauth-okta).
+But honestly their gem is more updated so please use that one.
+Also not an official sdk from Okta.

 This newer version now supports options for Okta's API Access Management and Custom Oauth Tokens and URLs.